Last Update: September 5th 2013

 - 3) As seen on the above video, classic Master System WonderBoy was released on Megadrive and uses Super Wonder Boy in Monster World arworks…

-As for Super Wonderboy shown a bit earlier, it seems to me that these cartridges were official releases in South Korea, athought they were most likely produced without the agreement of Sega Japan.
+Again, it appears to me that these cartridges were official releases in South Korea, athought they were most likely produced without the agreement of Sega Japan.
 They have been be made either by Hi-COM and/or Samsung in the very early stage of the Super Gam*boy era, check out this picture :

 The followings are Bootleg cartridges containing a bunch of Sega Master System games.
 Some of those SMS games are Korean Exclusive games made by OPEN or Hi-COM.
 The original versions of these exclusive titles as stand alone Mark III cartridges are very rare and go for quite some money when they appear on ebay.